This blog may contain affiliate links. Read our disclosure policy for more info.

-10. Walk the trail from Nightcliff to Casuarina
+12. Walk the Nightcliff to Casuarina Coastal Walk

-Near the waterfront where all of the cruise ships come in) are some original WWII Tunnels.
-Darwin has a well-known history of its involvement in WWII, in fact, much of the city was completely blown up.
+Near the waterfront (where all of the cruise ships come in) are some original WWII Oil Storage Tunnels.
+Darwin has a well-known history of its involvement in WWII and much of the city was bombed during raids by the Japanese.

-12. Shop and Eat at the Parap Markets
+14. Shop and eat at the Parap Markets

-On Saturday mornings and early afternoon (between 8 am and 2 pm), the suburb of Parap puts on markets that the locals love!
-Many of the same food items are featured as at the Mindil Markets but it is a whole different setting.
+On Saturday morning and early afternoon (between 8 am and 2 pm), the suburb of Parap puts on markets that the locals love!
+Many of the same food items are featured at the Mindil Markets, but it is a whole different setting.

 Parap is about a 10-minute drive from the city and accessible by bus as well.
 The markets run every Saturday from 8 am to 2 pm all year round so it’s a great thing to do in the Darwin wet season.

-13. Check out the Mindil Beach Resort & Casino in Darwin
+15. Check out the Mindil Beach Resort & Casino

-Right next to the Mindil Markets is the casino.
-Whether you are a gambler or not, the casino is a good place to go for a drink or two.
+Right next to the Mindil Markets is the Mindil Beach Casino Resort.
+Whether you’re a gambler or not, the casino is a good place to go for a drink or two.
 There is a bar at the back that looks out onto the ocean with tropical gardens.

 From here you have one of the best vantage points in town to watch the sunset.
-The food at the Italian restaurant is really amazing too!
+The food at the Italian restaurant called il Piatto is really amazing too!

 Locals love crocodiles in the Northern Territory, but that doesn’t mean that they don’t eat them!